Turf (Image Comics)

 Turf is a five-issue comic book limited series, written by Jonathan Ross, illustrated by Tommy Lee Edwards and published by American company Image Comics.
 It was later serialised in CLiNT, before being collected.

 Plot summary

 The narrative is set in 1920s Prohibition-era New York and features period typical gangsters alongside vampires and aliens.
-Ross himself, describes the comic as "An intelligent popcorn movie. lots of action, lots of setting, lots of cool ideas, but with an emotional heart to it".
+Ross himself, describes the comic as "An intelligent popcorn movie.
+Lots of action, lots of setting, lots of cool ideas, but with an emotional heart to it".

 Reception

 The first 20,000 copies of issue 1 sold out on pre-orders alone.
-In interview, Ross has said that he intends the mini-series to run for five issues, eventually being released in a hardback collection and potentially a film adaptation, to be made by Matthew Vaughn.
+In interview, Ross said that he intended the mini-series to run for five issues, eventually being released in a hardback collection and potentially a film adaptation, to be made by Matthew Vaughn.

 Film adaptation

 In 2011, Benderspink has optioned a film adaptation of Turf.

 Collected editions

 The series was collected into a single volume: